jackdignamit/SOC-Automation-with-Wazuh-TheHive-and-Shuffle/README.md

 ## 3️⃣ Install Wazuh
 Wazuh is an open-source security platform that provides threat detection, monitoring, and incident response all in one platform.

-1. Secure Shell connect into the Wazuh virtual machine using its public IP address listed on the Vultr dashboard.
+1. Secure Shell (SSH) connect into the Wazuh virtual machine using its public IP address listed on the Vultr dashboard.
    - `ssh root@[Wazuh public ip]`

-2. To install Wazuh, download and run the Wazuh installation assistent.
+2. To install Wazuh, download and run the Wazuh installation assistant.
 The latest version can be located here: [https://documentation.wazuh.com/current/quickstart.html](https://documentation.wazuh.com/current/quickstart.html)
    - This process may take a couple of minutes.

 <img width="1463" height="792" alt="Screenshot 2025-12-07 125015" src="https://github.com/user-attachments/assets/f4036a4c-b8ca-45d7-a817-acafd1a4af0b" />